 They may indicate poor digestion problems due to the lack of bile, a liver-produced liquid that helps digest diet fats and is responsible for the dark color of the stool.

-What to do: If this color persists for more than 2 or 3 days, you should seek the pediatrician, as the baby may have some problem in the liver and end up losing weight due to poor digestion.
+What to do: If this color persists for more than 2 or 3 days, you should seek their pediatrician, as the baby may have a liver problem and end up losing weight due to poor digestion.

 What to do: If the red color is not due to increased intake of dark foods, you should see your doctor right away to identify the presence and cause of intestinal bleeding.